MISSION: Introduce an Austin-based car builder to a national audience. And quickly (see story).

 CHARLIE DIDN’T JUST NEED AN AD.
-HE NEEDED TO CAPTIVATE NEW AUDIENCE IN THE RODDER’S JOURNAL.
+HE NEEDED TO CAPTIVATE AN UNTAPPED AUDIENCE IN THE RODDER’S JOURNAL.

-Charlie innocently signed up for four quarterly ad in The Rodder’s Journal, which represents the epitome of hot rod and custom car hobby.
+The dilemma started when Charlie innocently signed up for four full-page ads in The Rodder’s Journal, which represents the epitome of hot rod and custom car hobby.
 Trouble was, my old friend had no idea was what it requires to build an effective ad for such a exclusive publication.
-For those unfamiliar with The Rodder’s Journal, it’s where the movers and the shakers of the hot rodding hobby source wisdom and inspiration.
-For those who are familiar with it, I don’t have to tell you that it’s the last place you want to run a half-baked ad.
+For those unfamiliar with TRJ, it’s where the movers and the shakers of the hot rodding hobby source wisdom and inspiration.
+For those who are familiar with it, I don’t have to tell you that it’s the last place you want to run a half-assed ad.

 DON’T YOU JUST LOVE THE SMELL OF SERENDIPITY IN THE MORNING?

 I was at a pivotal point on my own personal car build project.
 I needed help.
 I proposed a straight up exchange.
 My hours for Charlie’s, trading creative direction, writing and project management for his fabrication skills.
-In an unusual arrangement, I offered to work with him on my car if he’d give me back the hours I spent on his ad campaign helping me and showing me how to build the floors and .
+In an unusual arrangement, I offered to work with him on my car if he’d give me back the hours I spent on his ad campaign.

-With a gentleman’s agreement made, Charlie started by describing his vision of his ad to me, and I suddenly realized that one of my favorite hot-rod builder had no business building an ad.
+Gentleman’s agreement firmly made, Charlie started by describing his vision of his ad to me, and I suddenly realized that one of my favorite hot-rod builder had no business building an ad.
 With neither a communications brief or an own-able position, Charlie would soon be stepping into the national spotlight.

-EIGHT DAYS FROM DEADLINE AND WE HAD DICK.
-I CALLED DAVE.
+WE WERE EIGHT DAYS FROM DEADLINE AND WE HAD DICK.
+SO, I CALLED DAVE.

 A wiser man would have cut and run.
 Not me.
 I called my art director buddy, David Ayriss, who is every bit the gear head I am.